Jack Canfield

-Jack Canfield (born August 19, 1944) is an American author, motivational speaker, corporate trainer, and entrepreneur.
+Jack Canfield (born August 19, 1944) is an American author and motivational speaker.
 He is the co-author of the Chicken Soup for the Soul series, which has more than 250 titles and 500 million copies in print in over 40 languages.
 In 2005 Canfield co-authored with Janet Switzer The Success Principles: How to Get From Where You Are to Where You Want to Be.

 Early life and education

 Canfield was born in Fort Worth, Texas on August 19, 1944.
 He spent his teen years in Wheeling, West Virginia and graduated from the Linsly Military Institute in 1962.
 Canfield received his B.A. in Chinese History from Harvard University in 1966.
 He received his M.Ed. in 1973 from the University of Massachusetts Amherst.
 Canfield received an honorary Ph.D. from the University of Santa Monica in 1981.

 Career

 Canfield began his career in 1967 when he taught a year of high school in Chicago, Illinois.
 He worked at the Clinton Job Corps Center in Iowa and the W. Clement and Jessie V. Stone Foundation in Chicago.
 In 1976 Canfield co-authored 100 Ways to Enhance Self-Concept in the Classroom.
 He ran a residential Gestalt center called the New England Center for Personal and Organizational Development and was named one of the Ten Outstanding Young Men of America (TOYA) by the U.S. Jaycees in 1978.

 Canfield is the founder and CEO of The Canfield Training Group in Santa Barbara, California and founder of The Foundation for Self-Esteem in Culver City, California.
 Canfield hosts a radio program and writes a globally syndicated newspaper column.
-He holds a Guinness World Record for having seven books on the New York Times best-seller list at the same time.
+He holds a Guinness World Record for having seven books on the New York Times bestseller list at the same time.
 In 2006 Canfield was featured in a self-development film called The Secret.
 His best known books include: The Power of Focus, The Aladdin Factor, and Dare to Win.
 In 2005 Canfield co-authored The Success Principles: How to Get from Where You Are to Where You Want to Be.
 He is a founding member of the Transformational Leadership Council.